khuyentran1401/Machine-learning-pipeline/README.md

 ```
 * preprocessing.py: file for preprocessing
 * train_pipeline.py: training's pipeline
-* train.py: file for training
+* train.py: file for training and saving model
-* predict.py: file for prediction
+* predict.py: file for prediction and loading model

 # How to run this file
 To run the experiments and see how these experiments are displayed on MLflow's server, clone this repo and run